jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

   :width: 400
   :align: center

 3. For continue registration you should confirm your email address.
 For that go to mailbox which you use for registration,in this mailbox open letter from platform.
 Letter contains confirmation code.
-For finish registration you should use it.
+For finish registration you should use it

 .. image:: pic_registration/registration_email_code.png
   :width: 400
   :align: center

-4. Select company account checkbox if this checkbox not selected.
+4. Select company account checkbox if this checkbox not selected

 .. image:: pic_registration/company_registration_2.png
    :width: 400
    :align: center

-5. Fill in Company name field.
+5. Fill in Company name field

 .. image:: pic_registration/company-registration-name.png
    :width: 400
    :align: center

-6. Fill in ITN field.
+6. Fill in ITN field

 .. image:: pic_registration/company-registration-itn.png
    :width: 400
    :align: center

-7. Fill in name and last name fields.
+7. Fill in name and last name fields

 .. image:: pic_registration/company_registration_3.png
    :width: 400
    :align: center

 8. Fill in "Email" field which will be use for registration process.
-You will get validation letter on this email.
+You will get validation letter on this email

 .. image:: pic_registration/company_registration_4.png
    :width: 400